AlexArcPy/python-for-gis-progression-path/README.md

 The resources will include books, web pages and blog posts, online courses, videos, Q/A from GIS.SE, links to code snippets, and some bedtime readings.

-_The resources will focus mostly on learning about Python for users of Esri software though many topics will apply for open-source GIS professionals as well._
+_The resources will be applicable both for Esri software users as well as open-source GIS professionals._

 ---